 Essentially, a breaker box is a set of electrical panels that receive electricity (from the local electric company) and “feed” all the circuits in your house evenly.
 If you live in a newer house with a modernized breaker box, it will also have a circuit breaker.
 But what if it doesn’t?
 And what if the box is outdated and can’t handle the electrical load you’re putting on it?

-Most breaker boxes are rated to only handle 100 amps.
-That’s enough for the average household, but if you’ve got an advanced heating system (or air conditioning), we recommend upgrading to at least 150 amps.
+Most breaker boxes are rated only to handle 100 amps.
+That’s enough for the average household, but if you have an advanced heating system, we recommend upgrading to at least 150 amps.
 In any case, call an electrician.
-They will inspect the box, and if it’s not completely fried, they will tell you whether you should replace it or not and what’s the best solution for your situation.
+They will inspect the box, and if it’s not completely fried, they will tell you whether you should replace it and what’s the best solution for your situation.

 4. Mold in the AC Unit

 Light sources, outlets, and kitchen appliances are the most common cause of the fish smell.
-However, if you’ve got mold in the AC, the issue might be bigger.
+However, if you have mold in the AC, the issue might be bigger.
 Mold is one of the most resilient and enduring organisms and can survive in harsh conditions.
 Plus, it prospers in moist and dark environments, which makes AC units a perfect habitat.

 5. A Faulty Condensate Drain Line

 Removing excess moisture from a building: that’s the #1 job of a condensate drain.
-If you live in a newer house, we bet the HVAC drain lines are connected to the waterline, sink, and even freezer.
-Water heaters and tubs are also “regular suspects”.
-So, whenever a drain line fails, your home starts to smell like fish.
-That’s because the drain tube that’s connected to the A/C is damp during hot days.
+If you live in a newer house, we bet the HVAC drain lines are connected to the waterline, sink, and freezer.
+Water heaters and tubs are also “regular suspects.”
+So, whenever a drain line fails, your home smells like fish.
+That’s because the drain tube connected to the A/C is damp during hot days.

 Just like with AC units taken over by mold, you have the option of inviting a specialist over.
 They’ll remove all the mildew, bacteria, and debris.
-But first, they’ll determine where the smell is coming from, which can be rather difficult for a regular person.
-Now, if you’re on a tight budget, you could try to get rid of the smelly water and clog on your own using vinegar.
+But first, they’ll determine where the smell is coming from, which can be difficult for a regular person.
+If you’re on a tight budget, you could try to get rid of the smelly water and clog using vinegar.